RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4260-Breakout-Board/Quickstart/README.md

 />

 :::tip 📝 NOTE
 The firmware uploaded into the RAK4260 Breakout Board is just an example.
-Thus the data sent are just dummy temperature readings (the original Microchip code was for a board with an actual temperature sensor).
-It will be reported as output together with whether the transmission was successful as shown in Figure 28.
+Thus, the data sent are just dummy temperature readings (the original Microchip code was for a board with an actual temperature sensor).
+It will be reported as output together with the transmission is successful, as shown in **Figure 28**.
 :::

 <rk-img